32bits-toby/sol-calc/extension/README.md

 ## Features

 ### Core Functionality
-- **BigInt-Only Arithmetic**: No floating-point operations, matching Solidity exactly
+- **BigInt-Only Arithmetic**: No floating-point operations, matching evm exactly
 - **Mixed-Decimal Support**: Work with values of different decimal precisions (USDC 6, WETH 18, etc.)
 - **Floor/Ceil Rounding**: Choose rounding mode and see the impact on results
 - **Loss Calculation**: See exactly how much value is lost due to rounding